stat6250-w18/course-questions-wiki/week-05/README.md

 - *Question* (xyin6-stat6250): What does the dollar sign "$" in INPUT statement stand for?
 - *Answer* (xyin6-stat6250): The dollar sign identifies the variable type as character (if the variable is numeric, then nothing appears here).
 - Question (tbishaw-stat6250): why would we need to use the LIBNAME statement as we are writing a program?
+- *Answer* (sbagdi-stat6250): LIBNAME is used to reference permanent SAS library in which desired files or data set are stored.
-* Question (ljiang11-stat6250): Will the variable name take from input statement?
+- *Question* (ljiang11-stat6250): Will the variable name take from input statement?
 - *Question* (aacharya4−stat6250): What is the purpose of the INPUT statement in SAS?
 - *Answer* (aacharya4−stat6250): The input statement creates variables in the SAS dataset as per the names, types and number of fields as mentioned in the INPUT statement.
 - *Question* (cnguyen77-stat6250): What does the dollar sign ($) in INPUT statement mean?